Olympic Stadium (Moscow): Other sporting events

-In May 2014, the Government of Moscow auctioned 65% of shares in the stadium that it previously controlled.
-Oil company ZAO Neftegazprod won the auction, paying ₽4,672 billion rubles (approximately €100 million euros).
-Sporting events held at the stadium included the Davis Cup finals and the Kremlin Cup tennis tournament.

-It was the world's first indoor bandy arena, and hosted the Bandy World Championships in 1989 (the first bandy world championship held indoors) and 2008.
+It was the world's first indoor bandy arena and hosted the Bandy World Championships in 1989 (the first bandy world championship held indoors) and again in 2008.

+Beginning in 1990, the arena became the place of choice to host the annual Kremlin Cup tennis tournament, which was suspended after reconstruction of the complex began.

 The arena hosted the 1999 FIBA EuroStars game and the 2005 Euroleague Final Four.
 The 2013 European Artistic Gymnastics Championships were held in the stadium between 17 and 23 April 2013.

+On 12 September 2014, the Davis Cup tournament was held at the stadium between Portugal and Russia.

+On 15 July 2015, the World Fencing Championships took place in the arena.

 The venue hosted the World Boxing Super Series men's, cruiserweight final between Oleksandr Usyk and Murat Gassiev in front of 24,000 fans in attendance on 21 July 2018.
 Usyk won the fight comfortably, becoming the first fighter at cruiserweight to unify all four world title belts.
 Muhammad Ali's widow, Lonnie Ali, presented the Ali trophy to Usyk after the fight.